zzhang82/web422/notes/angular-services-intro.md

 > Some from Victor Savkin, The Core Concepts of Angular 2

-A component has input and output properties, which can be defined in the component decorator or using property decorators.
+A component has input and output properties, which can be defined in the component decorator or by using property decorators.

 Data flows into a component via input properties.
 Data flows out of a component via output properties.